ainaaa21/Data-Science-Project/README.md

 # Predictive Consumer Preference Analysis for Clothing Brands in Malaysia

-This project investigates consumer preferences and decision-making processes among Malaysian buyers, focusing on their selection between three popular apparel brands: **H&M**, **Uniqlo**, and **Brand Outlet**.
+This project investigates consumer preferences and decision-making processes among Malaysian buyers, focusing on their selection between three popular apparel brands: **H&M**, **Uniqlo**, and **Brands Outlet**.

 ## Project Overview
 The study employs a combination of qualitative and quantitative methods to uncover the key factors influencing consumer decisions, including: